amitjoy/amitjoy.github.com/_posts/2016-02-04-Varargs-Conundrum.md

 }
 {% endhighlight %}

 It's simple, right?
-Just use raw type while array creation.
+Just use raw type of **List** while array creation.
 But still, you would encounter the well-known **Unchecked Cast Warning** message.

-Let's try to mold the program a bit to see some interesting facts.
+Let's try to change the program a bit to see some interesting facts.

 ### Snippet 1